webGL-projects/basic-project/basic-scene/exercise/51-post-processing-with-r3f/README.md

 to change the blending we need to get the type of blending

 debugUI is preferable to find the best blending

+## Glitch Effect
+it will glitch the screen randomly

+it is a good idea to add a warning, because some people are sensitive